LONDON MARKETS: FTSE 100 Slips As Renewed U.S.-North Korea Tensions Sap Risk Appetite

 ADVERTISEMENT

-Housing shares were mixed Monday after Rightmove said the average asking price for houses fell 0.9% in August.
-Persimmon PLC shares (PSN.LN) rose 0.8%, Barratt Developments (BDEV.LN) was off 0.1% an Taylor Wimpey PLC (TW.LN) gained 0.2%.
+Housing shares were able to advance Monday even as Rightmove said the average asking price for houses fell 0.9% in August.
+Persimmon PLC shares (PSN.LN) rose 1.5%, Barratt Developments (BDEV.LN) turned up 0.3% and Taylor Wimpey PLC (TW.LN) gained 0.9%.

 (END) Dow Jones Newswires